Natural justice: Opportunity to be heard

 Every person has the right to have a hearing and be allowed to present his or her own case.
 Should a person not attend the hearing, even with adequate notice given, the adjudicator has the discretion to decide if the hearing should proceed.
 In Ridge v Baldwin, a chief constable succeeded in having his dismissal from service declared void as he had not been given the opportunity to make a defence.
 In another case, Chief Constable of the North Wales Police v Evans (1982), a chief constable required a police probationer to resign on account of allegations about his private life which he was given no fair opportunity to rebut.
 The House of Lords found the dismissal to be unlawful.
 Likewise in Surinder Singh Kanda v Federation of Malaya (1962), a public servant facing disciplinary proceedings was not supplied with a copy of a prejudicial report by a board of inquiry which the adjudicating officer had access to before the hearing.
 The Privy Council held that the proceedings had failed to provide him a reasonable opportunity of being heard.

 However, this requirement does not necessarily mean the decision-maker has to meet the complainant face to face—"Natural justice does not generally demand orality".
 It has been suggested that an oral hearing will almost be as good as useless if the affected person has no prior knowledge of the case.
 In Lloyd v McMahon (1987), an oral hearing did not make a difference to the facts on which the case was based.
-Giving judgment in the Court of Appeal of England and Wales, Lord Justice Harry Woolf held that an oral hearing may not always be the "very pith of the administration of natural justice".
+Giving judgement in the Court of Appeal of England and Wales, Lord Justice Harry Woolf held that an oral hearing may not always be the "very pith of the administration of natural justice".
 It has also been suggested that an oral hearing is only required if issues concerning deprivations of legal rights or legally protected interests arise.